To improve airline safety, maybe we need to remove the pilots.

 That radical idea is decades away, if it ever becomes a reality.
 Following the intentional crashing of Germanwings Flight 9525 by the co-pilot, a long-running debate over autonomous, or independent, jets is resurfacing.
 At the very least, some have suggested allowing authorities on the ground to take control of a plane if there is a rogue pilot in the cockpit.

-Such moves might seem logical in the aftermath of this crash, but industry experts warn that the technology is fraught with problems.
+Such moves might seem logical in the aftermath of this crash.
+However, industry experts warn that the technology is fraught with problems.
 Besides, no matter how tragic the deaths of the 149 other passengers and crew were, it was an anomaly.
 Each year, more than 3 billion people around the globe step aboard some 34 million flights.
-The number of crashes purposely caused by commercial pilots in the last three decades: fewer than 10.
+The number of crashes purposely caused by commercial pilots in the last three decades is fewer than 10.

-"Would this really be the wisest investment of our air safety dollars?" asks Patrick Smith, a commercial airline pilot of 25 years and the author of "Cockpit Confidential."
+"Would this really be the wisest investment of our air safety dollars?" asks Patrick Smith.
+He is a commercial airline pilot of 25 years and the author of "Cockpit Confidential."